-W SRWD Mode Write protection of the Memory content signal ignal bit Mode Status Register Protected area (1) Unprotected area (1) 1 0 Status Register is 0 0 Software- protected (SPM) writable (if the WREN instruction has set the 1 1 WEL bit).
+w SRWD Mode Write protection of the Memory content signal bit Wode Status Register Protected area (1) Unprotected area (1) 1 0 Status Register is 0 0 Software- writable (if the WREN instruction has set the Dankita aasaat 1 1 protected (SPM) WEL bit).
 The values in the BP1 and BP0 bits can be changed.
 Write-protected Ready to accept Write instructions 0 1 Hardware- protected (HPM) Status Register is Hardware write- protected.
 The values in the BP1 and BP0 bits cannot be changed.
 Write-protected Ready to accept Write instructions

-1. As defined by the values in the Block Protect (BP1, BP0) bits of the Status Register.
+^{1.} As defined by the values in the Block Protect (BP1, BP0) bits of the Status Register.
 See Table 2.